 As mentioned earlier, wearing dark sunglasses for light sensitivity can make your condition worse by making your eyes even more sensitive to light.
 This is a phenomenon known as dark-adaptation.

 Avoid wearing dark glasses indoors because they may make your light sensitivity worse

 Simply put, dark adaptation means that your eyes are naturally adjusted to a darkened environment and no longer have the ability to effectively adjust to well-lit environments.
 Dark adapted eyes can be irritated by normal or even low-level lighting, making it more and more difficult to emerge from that darkened room or take off your dark glasses.

-That way you can have a dark pair for outdoor wear, and a lighter pair for indoor wear.
-This is the most comfortable way to wear our tint – and more of our customers prefer it.
-Most people would not want to wear a sunglass frame in the office, or an indoor eyeglass frame in the sun.
-Many of our customers wear the “indoor” tint all the time while inside, but when they venture outside, they switch to glasses to regular sunglasses.
-It’s all about what works best for you.
+Most people would not want to wear a sunglass frame in the office.
+Many of our customers wear the Avulux lens all the time while inside, but when they venture outside, they switch to regular sunglasses.
+It's all about what works best for you.

 How do Migraine Glasses Work?